 - Comprehensive desktop review of key industry and academic reports The desktop review focused on reported issues and solutions.
-It included submissions to the Australian Energy Regulator (AER) and Distribution Annual Planning Reports (DAPR), as well as major international studies. - Short listing of the key issues, solutions and development of an optimisation framework Energeia engaged with the stakeholder represented Steering Committee to validate the key issues, solutions and optimisation framework; however, the final list and approach is ultimately our own view. - Documentation of our key findings and engaging with stakeholders Energeia developed this Stage 1 Report for wider consultation with key stakeholders.
-The feedback from this report will be used to refine the optimisation framework and key issue and solution inputs.

-The next step in the project involves the finalisation and implementation of the optimisation framework, and documentation of the results in a subsequent Stage 2 Report.
+It included submissions to the Australian Energy Regulator (AER) and Distribution Annual Planning Reports (DAPR), as well as major international studies. - Short listing of the key issues, solutions and development of a draft optimisation framework Energeia engaged with the stakeholder represented Steering Committee to validate the key issues, solutions and optimisation framework; however, the final list and approach is ultimately our own view. - Documentation of our research findings and draft optimisation framework Energeia developed a Problem Statement Report for wider consultation with key stakeholders.
+The feedback from this report was used to refine the key issue and solution inputs and the optimisation framework applied in the modelling stage. - Modelling potential solutions under different scenarios and scales The final step in the project involves the finalisation and implementation of the optimisation framework, and documentation of the results in a subsequent Options and Discussion Paper Report (i.e. this report).